Skip to content

 0.75 / 2

-The company provided local education facilities and infrastructure asssitance in 2022, as well as improving drinking water quality for some communities.
+The company provided local education facilities and infrastructure assistance in 2023, as well as improving drinking water quality for some communities.
+Information reported is not externally verified.

 • N